Pickup truck: History

-The U.S. government's 1973 Corporate Average Fuel Economy (CAFE) policy set higher fuel-economy requirements for cars than pickups.
-CAFE led to the replacement of the station wagon by the minivan, the latter of which belonged in the truck category, which allowed it compliance with less strict emissions standards.
+The US government's 1973 Corporate Average Fuel Economy (CAFE) policy set higher fuel-economy requirements for cars than pickups.
+CAFE led to the replacement of the station wagon by the minivan, the latter of which belonged in the truck category, which allowed it to comply with less strict emissions standards.
 Eventually, CAFE led to the promotion of sport utility vehicles (SUVs).
 Pickups, unhindered by the emissions controls regulations on cars, began to replace muscle cars as the performance vehicle of choice.
 The Dodge Warlock appeared in Dodge's "adult toys" line, along with the Macho Power Wagon and Street Van.
 The 1978 gas guzzler tax, which taxed fuel-inefficient cars while exempting pickup trucks, further distorted the market in favor of pickups.
-Furthermore, until 1999, light trucks were not required to meet the same safety standards as cars and 20 years later most still lagged behind cars in the adoption of safety features.
+Furthermore, until 1999, light trucks were not required to meet the same safety standards as cars, and 20 years later, most still lagged behind cars in the adoption of safety features.

-In the 1980s, the compact Mazda B-series, Isuzu Faster, and Mitsubishi Forte appeared.
-Subsequently, U.S. manufacturers built their own compact pickups for the domestic market, including the Ford Ranger, and the Chevrolet S-10.
+In the 1980s, the compact Mazda B-series, Isuzu Faster, and Mitsubishi Forte debuted.
+Subsequently, US manufacturers built their compact pickups for the domestic market, including the Ford Ranger, and the Chevrolet S-10.
 Minivans make inroads into the pickups' market share.
 In the 1990s, pickups' market share was further eroded by the popularity of SUVs.

 Mid-sized electric trucks had been tried early in the 20th century but soon lost out to gasoline and diesel vehicles.
-In 1997 the Chevrolet S-10 EV was released, but few were sold, and those were mostly to fleet operators.
+In 1997, the Chevrolet S-10 EV was released, but few were sold, and those were mostly to fleet operators.

 By 2023, pickup trucks had become strictly more lifestyle than utilitarian vehicles.
 Annual surveys of Ford F-150 owners from 2012 to 2021 revealed that 87% of the owners used their trucks frequently for shopping and running errands and 70% for pleasure driving, whereas 28% used their trucks often for personal hauling (41% occasionally and 32% rarely/never) and only 7% used them for towing while 29% only did so occasionally and 63% rarely/never did.
-A 1960s-1970s Ford F-100 was typically regular cab and consisted of mostly 64% bed and 36% cab, while by mid-2000s, crew cabs were largely becoming the norm and the bed was shrunk to accommodate the larger cab, and a 2023 F-150 consisted of 63% cab and 37% bed.
+The 1960s–1970s Ford F-100 was typically a regular cab and consisted of mostly 64% bed and 36% cab, while by mid-2000s, crew cabs were largely becoming the norm and the bed was shrunk to accommodate the larger cab, and a 2023 F-150 consisted of 63% cab and 37% bed.